mhuskey/FurnitureInventoryManager/README.md

 # README

 FurnitureInventoryManager is an object-oriented PHP web application with a responsive design using Bootstrap 4.
-It is a basic app, designed for importing a CSV file, and displaying its contents in a table.
+It is a basic app, designed for importing a CSV file, and displaying its contents in a table to easily track inventory.
 This demo of the app uses furniture, but a developer could easily modify it to display myriad types of data.

 ---